 PAUL KELLS Director, Network strategy and Engineering at Virgin Media O2 (VMO2) Globally, European telcos lead progress in autonomous networks journeys (see figure 4A and 4B).
-For instance, Orange has targeted Level 4 autonomy for some processes by 2025.1 The group chief technology officer at a large French multinational telecom company says: "Our ambition to reach Level 4 network autonomy by 2025 plays a crucial role in the group's strategic plan.
-Through enhanced use of data and AI at Level 4 autonomy, our network will be more effective, more resilient, and higher performing."
+For instance, Orange has targeted Level 4 autonomy for some processes by 2025.
+Laurent Leboucher, chief technology officer at Orange and senior vice president of Orange Innovation Networks, says: "Our ambition to reach Level 4 network autonomy (for some workloads as of 2025) plays a crucial role in the Group's strategic plan - 'Lead the future' which was announced in February 2023.
+Through enhanced use of data and AI at Level 4 autonomy, our network will be, more agile, more effective, more resilient, and higher performing."

 Nearly two-thirds of telcos in Sweden, Spain, Italy, and France have attained Level 2 autonomy.
 In 2021, Telefónica launched a program called Autonomous Network Journey (ANJ), encompassing all its operations in Europe and the Americas.
-As well as network autonomy, ANJ's goal considers the required management of data, architecture and enablers, security, sustainability, plus an organizational structure and reskilling staff to support the network.2 of telcos in the US have moved to either Level 2 or Level 3 autonomy
+As well as network autonomy, ANJ's goal considers the required management of data, architecture and enablers, security, sustainability, plus an organizational structure and reskilling staff to support the network.
 The head of telco analytics at a large US-based cloud platform provider says: "European communication service providers (CSPs) are leading in autonomous network levels, possibly driven by the need to reduce O&M costs as average revenue per user is lower in Europe than in North America."

 One-third of telcos (33%) in the US have moved to either Level 2 or Level 3 autonomy.
 US telco Verizon aims to build autonomous networks with monitoring and analytics capabilities.
-Verizon aims to use AI/ML to optimize network resources; detect network anomalies before service disruption; and automatically resolve issues within a continuous automated framework.3
+Verizon aims to use AI/ML to optimize network resources; detect network anomalies before service disruption; and automatically resolve issues within a continuous automated framework.